 Also, you can find a list of HTTP status codes right here.

-Why should I use your redirection checking tool?
+Why should I use your Redirect checker?
 What can it do?

 Here are the main features that our finder has: